eloff/queryhw/readme.md

 ### Prerequisites

 You'll need docker and docker-compose.
-These instructions are tested on Linux with docker=20.10.12 (community) and docker-compose 1.29.2 See https://docs.docker.com/engine/install/ and https://docs.docker.com/compose/install/ for how to install docker and docker-compose on your platform.
+These instructions are tested on Linux and Mac OS with docker=20.10.12 (community) and docker-compose 1.29.2 See https://docs.docker.com/engine/install/ and https://docs.docker.com/compose/install/ for how to install docker and docker-compose on your platform.